padogrid/hazelcast-3-app-pado/README.md

 install_bundle -download hazelcast-3-app-pado
 ```

-:exclamation: **The Pado scheduler does not support Cygwin at this time.**
+:exclamation: **The Pado scheduler currently does not support Cygwin.**

 ## Use Case